English

 Another key backer is French imperialism.
 Just last week, Uganda’s Deputy Speaker of Parliament, Thomas Tayebwa, praised cooperation between Uganda and France, anticipating the benefits for Uganda’s corrupt elite from some crumbs thrown at them by French corporations’ profits in agriculture, agribusiness, minerals, oil and gas, and tourism sectors.

-French Ambassador Xavier Sticker lauded Uganda troops in helping French imperialism’s attempts to controls Africa’s resources, necessary for its war against Russia and preparations for war against China.
-“This is illustrated in particular by the cooperation between the UPDF and the French forces stationed in Djibouti, in support of peace operations in Somalia and the Democratic of Congo” said Sticker.
+French Ambassador Xavier Sticker lauded Ugandan troops for helping French imperialism’s attempts to controls Africa’s resources, necessary for the US-NATO war against Russia and preparations for war against China.
+“This is illustrated in particular by the cooperation between the UPDF and the French forces stationed in Djibouti, in support of peace operations in Somalia and the Democratic of Congo,” said Sticker.

-Museveni, was one of the middle-class students attracted to Maoism at the University of Dar es Salaam in the late 1960s under the bourgeois nationalist regime of Julius Nyerere, who ruled from 1961 to 1985.
-He went on to win a five-year guerrilla war against the regime of Milton Obote under a banner of anti-tribalism, land distribution and a “no party democracy”.
-In his “Fundamental change’” swearing-in address on 29 January 1986, Museveni said:
+Museveni was one of the middle-class students attracted to Maoism at the University of Dar es Salaam in Tanzania in the late 1960s under the bourgeois nationalist regime of Julius Nyerere, who ruled Tanzania from 1961 to 1985.
+He went on to win a five-year guerrilla war against the regime of Milton Obote under a banner of anti-tribalism, land distribution and a “no-party democracy.”
+In his “Fundamental change” swearing-in address on January 29, 1986, Museveni said:

-During the following decades, the Museveini regime imposed mass privatisations and sold Ugandaʼs assets to international financiers, as himself and his cohorts benefited through corrupt deals.
+During the following decades, the Museveni regime imposed mass privatisations and sold Ugandaʼs assets to international financiers, as he and his cohorts benefited through corrupt deals.
 This wholesale robbery and looting of resources has had a catastrophic effect on the working class and the rural masses.

 The national poverty rate stands at 41 percent.
 Between 2013 and 2017, the number of people living in poverty in Uganda increased from 6.7 million to 10 million, according to charity Oxfam.
 The wealthiest 10 percent of the population receives 35.7 percent of national income; the poorest 10 percent earns a meager 2.5 percent and the poorest 20 percent just 5.8 percent.